Izychuks10/my-tech-projects/19-reddit-client/README.md

 -   **Status**: DONE 🎉
 -   **Demo**: [here][demo-link] 🚀

+## Notes

+> At this time, I am not done with small problem: when sub reddit post not found or doesn't exit, still add new lane.
+Current I want to if not found or doesn't exit, will not add new lane.
+Will complete this problem soon.

 ## License

 This project is open-source and available under the [MIT License](https://opensource.org/licenses/MIT).